 She joins IGE and OCS after several internship experiences abroad, in South America and Europe, and a semester abroad in Copenhagen through the DIS program.
 She has a passion for traveling the world and finds that one of the best ways to get to know a new place is to experience the food culture and utilize the common modes of transportation, whether by foot, train, bicycle, or all of the above!

 Yolana Martin ’20

-Yolana (Yoli) Martin '20 is a second year Biology major from Madison, Wisconsin.
+Yolana (Yoli) Martin ’20 is a third year biology major from Madison, Wisconsin.

 She has come to IGE after having multiple long-term experiences abroad in Germany and Slovakia, as well as having experience in multiple languages.
-She is planning to study abroad next year in the fall.
+Fall 2018, she plans to study in Copenhagen, Denmark.
 She finds that one of the best parts of travelling is using the host country’s language, whether it be using the only five words she knows to order a coffee, or to have a conversation with her host family.